 The Message display came up, and with it, to Jadzia’s shock, a short, written message from Julian: Come see me tomorrow afternoon.
 There is something I need to tell you in person.

-The message had been unread, and the timestamp was 0004; Worf must have finally gone to bed before its arrival.
+It had been unread, and the timestamp was 0004; Worf must have finally gone to bed before its arrival.
 So he knew Jadzia might receive it alone, she thought, unless he figured she’d just collapse into bed without looking at her messages first.
 Surely he hadn’t seen that as an advantage, though, she told herself.
 It made no sense, if he really had something that important to tell them, that he’d send a message addressing both of them while wanting only her to see it.
 She was just trying to mentally justify not telling Worf about any of this until her meeting with him tomorrow was over, because she already knew she wasn’t going to.

 And yet…he had always been much closer to her than to Worf.
 And even if maybe he didn’t consciously not want Worf there tomorrow, unconsciously might be another matter.